 Chicago is known for a lot of things—like deep dish pizza and Malört—and when it comes to education, we’ve got some of the best institutes in the world.
 From prestigious private schools to technology learning centers, we have compiled a list of the best colleges and universities in Chicago.

 Located just outside of Chicago, Northwestern University is one of the country’s leading private research and teaching institutions.
-This university in Chicago features over 500 clubs and student organizations, cutting-edge programs and curriculum, and a rich history of producing successful scholars.
+This university in Chicago features over 500 clubs and student organizations, cutting-edge programs and curriculum, a rich history of producing successful scholars, and a top flight journalism school with premiere editing services.
 Plus, their tailgates are pretty epic.

 With five campuses in and around Chicago, DePaul University scores a ton of points for their accessibility.
 The university offers 300 student organizations, excellent Liberal Arts and Social Sciences programs, and a variety of sports teams.
 The Blue Demons help DePaul stand out from the rest.